 Several sessions in, I had what was a seemingly benign session.
 A few more layers were processed, no big deal.
 I wouldn’t even tell you what they were concerning.
 I don’t know how or why, but for the next two weeks I was a hot freaking mess.
 Just the most toxic person possible and I was miserable.
 I felt like every horrible thing that happened to me was detoxing out of my body.
 I felt nasty, I had a temper.
 I was throwing things out of anger and there were not enough snacks to make it stop (which I was consuming for comfort).
 It was a really bad times.

 And then almost as suddenly as this dark period had appeared, I started feeling incredibly light and unburdened.
 It wasn’t a high, it was like absence of weight or the absence of being weighed down.
 And I’m not saying I’m magically cured.

 I still have conflicts, but I am dealing with them better and getting over them quicker.
 They also make great data points to bring back to therapy, and we work on additional triggered feelings and process out associated memories.

+Can EMDR help ADHD?
+It’s my stance that the benefits of this therapy improve cognition and by extension absolutely so improve ADHD symptoms.
 I always thought there was some secret ingredient to feeling this new lack of heaviness.
 It was mind-blowing to me that there are people who feel like this as their default setting.
 I became acutely aware of how much harder things were when you were carrying around fallout from a previous trauma.